-Apple has finally announced to bring its virtual assistant Siri to third-party devices as part of its major improvements via iOS 15.
+Apple finally announced bringing its virtual assistant Siri to third-party devices as part of its major improvements via iOS 15.

 HomeKit accessory makers can now enable “Hey Siri” in their products, allowing customers to talk to and get responses from Siri on third-party devices.